write-you-a-scheme-v2/scheme/docs/03_evaluation.md

 There is a lot of movement here (possibly dragons), and the functions above do the following things:
 * `evalFile` is used from the `main :: IO ()` loop to run a program file.
 * `readExprFile` runs the parser on the program text to return a `LispVal` or `ParseError`.
-* `fileToEvalForm` runs the parser, if an error occurs, it converts it into a `LispError`, `PError` and throws it, else, it evaluates it using `evalBody`.
+* `fileToEvalForm` runs the parser, if an error occurs, it converts it into a `LispException`, `PError` and throws it, else, it evaluates it using `evalBody`.
 * `runASTinEnv` executes the the `evalBody :: LispVal -> Eval Body` with the `EnvCtx`, essentially running our program by first unwrapping `Eval` with `unEval` (the data accessor to `Eval`), then using the `runReaderT` and `runResourceT` functions on the transformed monad.

 ## eval function: rationale